-Jenny-Brooke Condon is an Associate Professor of Law in the Center for Social Justice where she directs the Equal Justice Clinic.
+Jenny-Brooke Condon is a Professor of Law in the Center for Social Justice where she directs the Equal Justice Clinic.
 Her research and practice interests are in the areas of human rights, immigration law, prisoners’ rights, and constitutional law.

 Professor Condon was a lead attorney in Matter of A-T, a challenge to the denial of asylum to a victim of female genital mutilation, which in conjunction with a national advocacy effort, resulted in a precedential decision by the Attorney General establishing that victims of gender-based violence are entitled to equal treatment under the asylum laws.
 Through the Equal Justice Clinic, she also litigated an equal protection challenge to the denial of state-funded healthcare benefits to low-income, lawful permanent residents on the basis of their alienage status before the New Jersey Supreme Court.
 Currently the clinic is counsel in matters addressing conditions for prisoners at a county jail, the death penalty in Alabama, public access to information regarding private prison contractors’ influence on immigration detention policy, and the deaths of migrants along the southern border.